Menu

 Answer:

-Renewal packet deadlines will vary between June 30, 2023 and March 31, 2024 (dependent on your individual renewal timeline).
-The deadline will be stated in the renewal packet you receive from DHS.
+Renewal packet deadlines will vary between June 30, 2023, and May 31, 2024 (depending on your renewal timeline).
+Your deadline will be stated in the renewal packet you receive from DHS.
+To avoid delays or a gap in coverage, apply by the “just right” time.
+DHS has a helpful table of the “just right” dates for each renewal month.

 What if I miss the deadline renewal deadline?